DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 Second, the scores are nearly identical across ResNet-50 and ViT-Base, indicating that the DCL-NSCL relationship is not an artifact of a particular architecture.

 These results are also consistent with the form of the theoretical bound.
-The divergence scales as \(1/(\tau C \sqrt{B})\), so when \(C = 100\) and \(B = 1024\), the predicted discrepancy is small and the empirical alignment is correspondingly high.
+The divergence scales as $1/(\tau C \sqrt{B})$, so when $C = 100$ and $B = 1024$, the predicted discrepancy is small and the empirical alignment is correspondingly high.
 The fact that CKA and RSA both stay above 0.8 even for CIFAR-10 suggests that the bound is not tight, but does capture the correct qualitative dependence.

 ### But weights can still diverge